Dissecting the Equity Premium

-We use options and return data to decompose unconditional risk premia into different parts of the return state space.
-In the data, the entire equity premium is attributable to monthly returns below -11.3%, but returns in the extreme left tail matter very little.
-In contrast, leading asset pricing models based on habits, long-run risks, and rare disasters attribute the premium almost exclusively to returns above -11.3%, or to the extreme left tail.
-We find that model extensions with a larger quantity of tail risk cannot account for the data, while models with a higher price of tail risk can.
+We use option prices and realized returns to decompose risk premia into different parts of the return state space.
+In the data, 8/10 of the average equity premium is attributable to monthly returns below -10%, but returns below -30% matter very little.
+In contrast, leading asset pricing models based on habits, long-run risks, rare disasters, undiversifiable idiosyncratic risk, and constrained intermediaries attribute the premium predominantly to returns above -10% or to the extreme left tail.
+We show that the discrepancy arises from an unrealistically small price of risk for stock market tail events.

 JEL Classification: G12, G13